26 Marketing tips for small businesses

 7 USE TRUTH BOMBS

-Additionally, with these truth bombs you could create a series of quotes which you use across your website and social media channels.
+Additionally, with these truth bombs, you could create a series of quotes that you use across your website and social media channels.
 It is easy to visualise the quotes/truth bombs using tools such as www.picmonkey.com or www.canva.com.

 8 BECOME THE GO-TO PERSON THROUGH CONTENT CURATION AND CREATION

 Focus on becoming the go-to person in your modality, creating and curating content that is informative and interesting to educate and increase awareness of the modality you work with.
 This content can be put into various formats, for example, a Scoop it board, you can have two boards for free at www.scoopit.com.